Antidepressant Abuse and AddictionYou are here:

 “In 2008, more than 36 million antidepressant prescriptions were filled.
 Ten years later, in 2018, more than 70.9 million antidepressant prescriptions were filled.”

-Today, more than 15.5 million people have been using an antidepressant for five years or more.
+Surprisingly, more than 15.5 million people have been using an antidepressant for five years or more.

 Can a Person Become Addicted to Antidepressants?